IncongruousDev/IncongruousDev/README.md

-👋 Hi, I’m @IncongruousDev
+I’m @IncongruousDev

-👀 I’m interested in crazy and weird back-end dev and projects.
+Interested in weird projects and stuff.

-🌱 I’m currently learning how to not spend hours on stupid projects.

-💞️ I’m jsut looking to collaborate on Poker IA Algorithms, specially on Texas Hold'Em.

-📫 How to reach me :
+How to reach me :
-      - Email : w.AlgoOnWork@gmail.com (do not judge)
+   - Email : w.algoonwork@gmail.com
    - Twitter : @rthurPrim

-PS :  If you have noticed, i'm here to exchange ideas and words so don't hesitated to communicate.
+I'm here to exchange ideas and words so don't hesitated to communicate.

 <!---
 IncongruousDev/IncongruousDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.